Advertisement

 It’s logical to think of ice cream as a modern food because freezing technology is relatively recent.
 But mankind has been enjoying ice cream for thousands of years: up to 4,000 years ago, the Chinese elite enjoyed a frozen dessert.
 The earliest may have been a frozen syrup.
 According to Maguelonne Toussaint-Samat in her History of Food, “They poured a mixture of snow and saltpeter over the exteriors of containers filled with syrup, for, in the same way as salt raises the boiling-point of water, it lowers the freezing-point to below zero.”[1]
 Another variation was made with milk, overcooked rice and spices, packed in snow to harden.
 Fruit ices were also developed, prepared with fruit juices, honey and aromatic spices.
 Through trade routes, frozen desserts were introduced to the Persians about 2,500 years ago.
 (The Persian Empire includes the countries now known as Iran, Afghanistan, Azerbaijan, Turkey and portions of western China and northern Iraq.)

-• The Persians drank syrups cooled with snow called (“fruit ice” in Arabic, thus the derivation of sherbet, sorbet and sorbetto); the Greek Alexander the Great, who battled the Persians for 10 years before finally toppling the Persian Empire in 330 B.C.E., enjoyed fruit “ices” sweetened with honey and chilled with snow.
+• The Persians drank syrups cooled with snow called sharbat (“fruit ice” in Arabic, and the derivation of sherbet, sorbet and sorbetto); the Greek Alexander the Great, who battled the Persians for 10 years before finally toppling the Persian Empire in 330 B.C.E., enjoyed fruit “ices” sweetened with honey and chilled with snow.
 Three centuries later, Emperor Nero’s famous banquets always included fruit juices mixed with honey and snow.

 • Sorbetti and pasta arrived in Italy with the Arab invasions of Sicily in the 8th century (the Marco Polo story is a myth—see the history of pasta).
 Italian granita was born, flavored with fresh citrus, a wide range of fruits and coffee.